sdpython/jupytalk/_doc/sphinxdoc/source/blog/2016/2016-11-01_lifelines.rst

     This was caused by a matplotlib update.
     Check `issue 191 <https://github.com/CamDavidsonPilon/lifelines/issues/191#issuecomment-145275656>`_.
     The issue is fixed on github but the module has not been updated yet.
-    It can be fixed by manually update the file `plotting.py <https://github.com/CamDavidsonPilon/lifelines/blob/master/lifelines/plotting.py#L220>`_.
+    It can be fixed by manually updating the file `plotting.py <https://github.com/CamDavidsonPilon/lifelines/blob/master/lifelines/plotting.py#L220>`_.